kedacore/external-scaler-azure-cosmos-db/src/Scaler.Demo/README.md

 ## Deploying sample application to cluster

-1. Build the Docker container image for order-processor application (if you haven't already) and push the container image to Docker Hub.
+1. Build the Docker container image for order-generator and order-processor application (if you haven't already) and push the container image to Docker Hub.
 Make sure to replace `<docker-id>` in below commands with your Docker ID.

     ```text
+    # docker build --file .\src\Scaler.Demo\OrderGenerator\Dockerfile --force-rm --tag cosmosdb-order-generator .
+    # docker tag cosmosdb-order-generator:latest <docker-id>/cosmosdb-order-generator:latest
+    # docker push <docker-id>/cosmosdb-order-generator:latest

     # docker build --file .\src\Scaler.Demo\OrderProcessor\Dockerfile --force-rm --tag cosmosdb-order-processor .
     # docker tag cosmosdb-order-processor:latest <docker-id>/cosmosdb-order-processor:latest
     # docker push <docker-id>/cosmosdb-order-processor:latest
     ```

-1. Update your Docker ID in the image path in manifest file `src/Scaler.Demo/OrderProcessor/deploy.yaml`.
+1. Update your Docker ID in the image path in manifest file `src/Scaler.Demo/OrderGenerator/deploy.yaml` and `src/Scaler.Demo/OrderProcessor/deploy.yaml`.
 Also, update the values of connection strings to point to the test Cosmos DB account.
 Apply the manifest to deploy the order-processor application.

     ```text
+    kubectl apply --filename=src/Scaler.Demo/OrderGenerator/deploy.yaml
     kubectl apply --filename=src/Scaler.Demo/OrderProcessor/deploy.yaml
     ```

-1. Ensure that the order-processor application is running correctly on the cluster by checking application logs.
-The application will create lease database and container if they do not exist, hence it is needed to run for a few seconds before we enable auto-scaling for it, as that would immediately bring replicas to 0 if there are no orders pending to be processed.
+1. Ensure that the order-genertor and order-processor application is running correctly on the cluster by checking application logs.
+The application will create lease database and container if they do not exist, hence it is needed to run for a few seconds before we enable auto-scaling for order-processor, as that would immediately bring replicas to 0 if there are no orders pending to be processed.

     ```text
     # kubectl get pods
     NAME                                       READY   STATUS    RESTARTS   AGE
+    cosmosdb-order-generator-b63388262-hdghd   1/1     Running   0          50s
     cosmosdb-order-processor-b59956989-bcbzg   1/1     Running   0          50s
     cosmosdb-scaler-64dd48678c-zjcgd           1/1     Running   0          23m
     # kubectl logs cosmosdb-order-processor-b59956989-bcbzg